ronensosnik/bd-rlocked-eeg-field-paper/README.md

-# Altered early resting R-locked EEG field expression in bipolar depression
+# Attenuated early resting heartbeat-locked EEG field expression in bipolar depression

 This repository accompanies the manuscript: